The 6 Box Leadership Model is an evidence-based approach to transforming performance, writes Professor Vlatka Hlupic

 Recently, the Chartered Institute of Personnel and Development reported that the quality of management had failed to improve in the past ten years.
 Approaches to maximize productivity, innovation and employee autonomy were “still not the norm”, it said.

 My own research reaches similar conclusions.
 Drawing on the evidence, I have sought to create a practical programme for improvement, now tested and proven in more than 20 workplaces, and currently being rolled out to others.
 It is described in the book The Management Shift.

 The central finding of my research is that a significant improvement in performance cannot come about

 through piecemeal approaches; and that the mindset of managers is every bit as important as the strategy and tactics.
 The most substantial improvements start with the leaders themselves: their beliefs, conduct, ways of handling people and understanding of strategy.

 Leaders spearhead the change, but a step change in performance eventually encompasses everyone in the organization.
 A key part of the altered mindset is to perceive the organization as a dynamic entity, not an inert set of assets.

-You also need good intelligence.
+You also need to understand Power BI vs Tableau to get an idea on how to improve your company’s traditional business intelligence.
 Leaders need to understand their own weaknesses and strengths, and be in possession of information on how all the business units are operating.
 Hence the Management Shift is divided into two categories: individual and organizational.